joelkbiju12/TestAssignment/README.md

 NOTE:
 1. This github action commands and steps needed to setup and configure Kubernetes cluster has been written after referring to multiple sources from the web.
 2. I couldn’t run or test serviceCreation.sh and Github actions due to absence of a paid AWS account to test out using EKS cluster, AWS Network load balancer and IAM.

+ASSESMENT CRITERIA

+1. Multiple failures are expected in the script during installation therefore we print logs using exit code of previous command and exit the script if any critical command failed
+2. Script prints failed and success logs for critical commands using their exit codes
+3. Kubernetes load balancer has multiple parameters set like annotations which will help create an external AWS Network load balancer service.beta.kubernetes.io/aws-load-balancer-type: external service.beta.kubernetes.io/aws-load-balancer-name : mynlb service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: ip